balqui/pytokr/README.md

 Very simple, somewhat stoned tokenizer for teaching purposes.

+Current version is 0.0.2.
+Only tested on Ubuntus so far.

 Behaviorally inspired by the early versions of the [easyinput module](https://github.com/jutge-org/easyinput); shares with it some similar aims, but not the aim of conceptual consistency with C/C++.
-Actually easyinput has grown in ways I find inappropriate for many of my students and I want to try now a different road.
+Actually easyinput has grown in ways I find somewhat inappropriate for many of my current (non-CS) students and I want to try now a different road.

 ## Install

-Current version is 0.0.1.

-Trying to get it pip-ready these days.
+The usual incantation should work: pip install pytokr (maybe with either "sudo" or "--user" or within a virtual environment).

 If that does not work, download or clone the repo, then put the pytokr folder where Python can see it from wherever you want to use it.

 ## Simplest usage